-- Course code: ACU, DOS, EUS, MCD, MES, MGD, MGT - Credits per class: 5.0-12.0 ECTS
+Course code: ACU, EUS, MCD, MES, MGD, MGT, DSO

+Credits per class: 5.0-12.0 ECTS

-FASoS classes can mainly be divided into European Studies classes (EUS classes), which examine all aspects of the European Union (political, IR, sociological, etc.) and in Arts and Culture classes (ACU classes), which have a sociology/history/culture/philosophy angle.
+European Studies classes (EUS classes), which examine all aspects of the European Union (political, IR, sociological, etc.) and in Arts and Culture classes (ACU classes), which have a sociology /history/culture/ philosophy angle.
 More recently FASoS added a new Bachelor in Digital Society (DSO classes).
 MCD, MES, MGD and MGT classes are only offered in the fall semester - they belong to minor programmes and should ideally be taken in chronological order.
 FASoS classes are usually worth 9-12 ECTS credits.